|No thank you.|

 4- Assume there's one true way and force yourself into it.
 If Hemingway wrote on a wooden desk with a pencil and a Moleskine journal at the crack of dawn, you must follow him like a pilgrim past each of the sacred stones.
 Forget that you're a night person.
 Forget that you write on a laptop.
 Forget that you don't have room for a big wooden desk in your tiny apartment.
 Forget that you wanted to spoon your own fucking eyeballs out on your third reading of "Hills for White Elephants," and that you think Hemingway is kind of a douche.
 Focus on the One True Way(tm).
 Fetishize the things.
 Make them your affectation and believe that you can't possibly write without them.
 You will find an unending wellspring of sabotage in everything from claiming you can't write until you get your desk to waking up too late to sitting in front of the screen with a five hour energy shot going intravenously into your arm and feeling like you're going to die to be up so early.

 5- Be materialistic.
 One of the fastest ways to sabotage yourself as a writer is to want a bunch of things in your life that only money can provide.
+No not things like rent and food.
+We need that and we live under the shadow of capitalism.
+I'm talking about upper crust stuff.
 Don't be content scraping out a meager living.
-Don't angle your monetary decisions to give you time to write, but rather to do your consumerist best to fill the insatiable maw materialism.
+Don't angle your monetary decisions to give you time to write, but rather to do your consumerist best to fill the insatiable maw of materialism.
 Want a house and a nice car.
+No no. Nicer.
+Nicer.
+NICER!!!
+There you go.
 Envy the Jones's new surround sound system.
 Be proud of showing off your Prada.
 People will really GET this in our culture, so it's a great excuse.
 They will really understand that you are a writer, but that you simply can't afford to spend a lot of time on it because you "don't want to live in squalor."
-Remember don't say you like the finer things or you'll actually COME OFF as materialistic.
-You don't want that!
-People will see through you if you're a snob.
-But what IS socially acceptable do is to disdain bad neighborhoods, small apartments, old cars, broken down thing, and anything second hand.
-Try looking in the mirror and saying "I'm not going to live in some ghetto neighborhood, so of course I have to work sixty hours a week."
+Remember don't say you like the finer things or you'll actually COME OFF as materialistic, and people will see through that snobbery.
+But what IS socially acceptable do is to disdain bad neighborhoods, small apartments, economy cars, and anything that isn't the best.
+Try looking in the mirror and saying "I'm not going to live in some terrible neighborhood and drive a used Prius, so of course I have to work sixty hours a week."
 People will get that.
 Give all your energy to your day job, and even consider it your career.
 (This is a superb way to execute #1 above or #7 and 8 below.)

 7- Take incredibly long breaks from writing.
 As far as finding ways to not write go, not writing ranks almost the highest among them.
 Of course people won't buy that you're a writer who doesn't write--what kind of crap is that?
 Tell people "I'm taking a bit of a break," when they ask what you're doing.
 Don't mention that this break has been going on for just shy of four years, or that the last time you wrote it was for half an hour on a Saturday afternoon.
 This is particularly effective because in addition to being an art form, writing is also a technical skill that can erode with disuse, so you can actually have your craft ability atrophy.
 Then you have to start over when you do come back to it.
 Oh people love to hear about how you're so dedicated that you were willing to start over!
 Never let go.
 You haven't given up.
 You are totally a writer.
 You're just on a break.
 A multi-year, no-end-in-sight break.

 8- Don't have time.
 Finding time to write is really hard.
 After you "like" all your freinds' cat pictures and reply to that guy who disagrees with you about the impact of Obamacare you're barely going to have a half an hour to play Dragon Age II before the Torchwood marathon comes on.
 Who can find time to write in a schedule like THAT?
-Sure some die hard writers who are really insane find an hour to themselves even when they have multiple kids and stuff, but they're just crazy.
+Sure some die hard writers who go really overboard find an hour to themselves even when they have multiple kids and stuff, but they're just fanatics or something.

 10- Never finish anything.
 This one is a classic, and yet it is a favorite for the awesome reason that it will let you immediately answer the question about what you're doing to all those pesky little people who want to know what you write when you tell them you're a writer.
 There are two ways you can pull this off: you can either start lots of things and never actually finish any of them, or you can tool one thing forever without end.
 If you have thirty projects started but you never go back and finish any of them, you can get locked in this process forever.
 This involves a lot of work though getting all those half finished projects going.
 So the better way to do this is probably to write one thing (I know.
 I know.
 It's just one thing.
 There there, my child.
 There there.)
 Never be satisfied.
 Feel that it is never quite ready.
 Then you can be "retooling" and "revising" that badboy for years.
 You can get so much milage out of a story you wouldn't even believe.
 People close to you might start to notice that you've been doing the same thing for years, but they're probably going to realize you don't actually do much writing anyway.
 Besides, this is absolutely genius for impressing strangers at cocktail parties.